Netflix will stream its 10-episode reboot / continuation series of Armistead Maupin’s Tales of the City from June 7, 2019.

 Three of Maupin’s books have already been turned into mini-series: Tales of the City, More Tales of the City, and Further Tales of the City (get the gist?).
 The original series were aired at a time when queer entertainment on television was rare, and even then it was difficult to find since its airing hours were out of range (late night on Showtime in the US, after midnight on SBS in Australia).

 Now we can expect exciting storylines to be plucked from later novels like 28 Barbary Lane, Back to Barbary Lane, Goodbye Barbary Lane (that pattern again), Significant Others, Babycakes, and Michael Tolliver Lives.

-The new Tales of the City will see Mary Ann’s life 20 years on, now going through mid-life challenges, in a world overloaded with technology and info… but coping with it all in the company of her besties.
-The central character returns to San Francisco and is reunited with her daughter Shawna (to be played by Ellen Page) and ex-husband Brian, after leaving them behind to pursue her career.
+The new Tales of the City sees Mary Ann’s life 20 years on, now going through mid-life challenges, in a world overloaded with technology and info… but coping with it all in the company of her besties.
+The central character returns to San Francisco and is reunited with her daughter Shawna (Ellen Page, The Umbrella Academy) and ex-husband Brian, after leaving them behind to pursue her career.
 Fleeing the midlife crisis that her picture-perfect Connecticut life created, Mary Ann is drawn back into the warped world of Anna Madrigal and the residents of 28 Barbary Lane.

-We’ll have to wait till early next year to stream the new Tales of the City but we bet, given the show’s very progressive narrative, there’s going to a whole bunch of interest in it.
-Antonino Tati & Lisa Andrews
+Knowing the show’s very progressive narrative, we’re certain there’s going to a whole bunch of interest in it.

 If you’ve not seen the old series, start checking it out, if only in preparation for something very, very good.